Reminiscences (2010 film): Reception

 Indiewire observed that while "many avant-garde films feel derivative", Molero's was an original, in that its "combination of abstractions and concrete reality--achingly gorgeous and poignant--is unique."
 They also offered that the film was a "singular observation of life in Peru", shown through its interviews of indigenous Peruvian people, the filmmaker's "observations of life in urban Lima", and his offering of Peru's natural settings.

 Release

 The film first screened in a shorter version in April 2009 at the 'Centro Cultural Cafae', and in May 2009, at Universidad Cayetano Heredia and Universidad Tecnológica del Perú in Lima, and then on July 3, 2009, at the Peruvian Cultural Center hosted by the 'Comité de Administración del Fondo de Asistencia' as part of a 10-film retrospective of Molero's earlier works.
 When interviewed, he explained that a longer version was forthcoming.

 The film's longer version screened at the 25th annual Guadalajara Film Festival in March 2010, and at the Marseille Festival of Documentary Film.
-In 2011, it screened at the Buenos Aires International Festival of Independent Cinema in April, and will have its United States premiere at the Museum of Modern Art in New York City on December 19, 2011.
+In 2011, it screened at the Buenos Aires International Festival of Independent Cinema in April, and was scheduled to have its United States premiere at the Museum of Modern Art in New York City on December 19, 2011.